Home » Health Conditions » Viral Infections » Swine Flu

 The CDC is continuing to watch carefully as the regular U.S. influenza season occurs.

 Given the speed of transmission and severity of the H1N1 flu virus, the swine flu has everyone from the CDC to the medical community on high alert.
-You can check out the CDC map that is continually updated on the severity of flu outbreak in your state on the bird flu, swine flu, swine flu symptoms, bird flu symptoms; bird flu treatment and swine flu treatment.
+You can check out the CDC map that is continually updated on the severity of in your state on the bird flu, swine flu, swine flu symptoms, bird flu symptoms; bird flu treatment and swine flu treatment.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.